codefellows/sea-w0-uge/README.md

 ```
 git add <file> Adds any changes inside <file> to the staging area
-git commit -m '<message>' Commits the staging area to the repository
+git commit -m '<message>' Commits the staging area to the repository with a <message>
 ...
 ```